-TCEQ completed an assessment of your source water, and results indicate that some of our sources are susceptible to certain contaminants.
+TCEQ completed an assessment of your source water and results indicate that some of our sources are susceptible to certain contaminants.
 The sampling requirements for your water system is based on this susceptibility and previous sample data.
 Any detections of these contaminants will be found in this Consumer Confidence Report.
-For more information on source water assessments and protection efforts at our system contact the Bioenvironmental Engineering office at 676-3080.
+Please contact Bioenvironmental Engineering at 676-3080 if you are interested to learn more about our efforts to ensure the safety of your drinking water.

-Definitions and Abbreviations Action Level The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow.
+l Definitions and Abbreviations Action Level The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow.
 Avg Regulatory compliance with some MCLs are based on running annual average of monthly samples.
 Level 1 Assessment A Level 1 assessment is a study of the water system to identify potential problems and determine (if possible) why total coliform bacteria have been found in our water system.
 Level 2 Assessment A Level 2 assessment is a very detailed study of the water system to identify potential problems and determine (if possible) why an E. coli MCL violation has occurred and/or why total coliform bacteria have been found in our water system on multiple occasions.
-Maximum Contaminant Level or MCL The highest level of a contaminant that is allowed in drinking water.
+Maximum Contaminant Level Goal (MCLG) The level of a contaminant in drinking water below which there is no known or expected risk to health.
+MCLGs allow for a margin of safety.
+Maximum Contaminant Level (MCL) The highest level of a contaminant that is allowed in drinking water.
 MCLs are set as close to the MCLGs as feasible using the best available treatment technology.
-Maximum Contaminant Level Goal or MCLG The level of a contaminant in drinking water below which there is no known or expected risk to health.
-MCLGs allow for a margin of safety.
-Maximum residual disinfectant level or MRDL The highest level of a disinfectant allowed in drinking water.
+Maximum Residual Disinfectant Level Goal (MRDLG) The level of a drinking water disinfectant below which there is no known or expected risk to health.
+MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants.
+Maximum Residual Disinfectant Level (MRDL) The highest level of a disinfectant allowed in drinking water.
 There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants.
-Maximum residual disinfectant level goal or MRDLG The level of a drinking water disinfectant below which there is no known or expected risk to health.
-MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants.
-MFL million fibers per liter (a measure of asbestos) mrem millirems per year (a measure of radiation absorbed by the body) na not applicable.
-NTU nephelometric turbidity units (a measure of turbidity) pCi/L picocuries per liter (a measure of radioactivity) ppb micrograms per liter or parts per billion ppm milligrams per liter or parts per million ppq parts per quadrillion, or picograms per liter (pg/L) ppt parts per trillion, or nanograms per liter (ng/L) Treatment Technique or TT A required process intended to reduce the level of a contaminant in drinking water.
+MFL million fibers per liter (a measure of asbestos) mrem/year millirem per year (a measure of radiation absorbed by the body) N/A not applicable.
+NTU nephelometric turbidity units (a measure of turbidity) pCi/L picocuries per liter (a measure of radioactivity) ppb micrograms per liter or parts per billion ppm milligrams per liter (mg/L) or parts per million ppq parts per quadrillion, or picograms per liter (pg/L) ppt parts per trillion, or nanograms per liter (ng/L) Treatment Technique (TT) A required process intended to reduce the level of a contaminant in drinking water Action Level (AL) The concentration of a contaminant which, if exceeded, triggers treatment or other requirements that a water system must follow.